lxw0109/monitorURLs/README.md

 ####Usage of each file:
 1. criterion:<br>
-intermedia file, contains the md5 value of each url.
+This file is the intermedia file, contains the md5 value of each url.

 2. emails:<br>
-email addresses that we want to send warning emails to.
+This file contains the email addresses that we want to send warning emails to.

 3. urls:<br>
-urls(websites) that we want to monitor.
+This file contains the urls(websites) that we want to monitor.

 4. monitorLog:<br>
 Log File(monitor Log & Error Log).